Unify Robot Actions in Camera Frame: Calibration Experiment on DROID Dataset

-We conducted experiments on the larger and more complex DROID~\cite{khazatsky2024droid} dataset.
-DROID~\cite{khazatsky2024droid} is a diverse robot manipulation dataset containing 76k demonstration trajectories, or 350 hours of interaction data, collected across 564 scenes and 86 tasks.
+We conducted experiments on the more complex DROID~\cite{khazatsky2024droid} dataset.
+DROID is a diverse robot manipulation dataset containing 76k demonstration trajectories, or 350 hours of interaction data, collected across 564 scenes and 86 tasks.
+In addition, DROID records camera extrinsics for each scene obtained via traditional marker-based calibration~\cite{tsai1989new} during data collection, which solves the equation $AX=XB$.

 From this dataset, we selected 20 scenes for testing.
-We report the success rates for each stage across these 20 scenes, as shown in the ~\cref{tab:droid_result}.
+We report the success rates for each stage across these 20 scenes, as shown in the~\cref{tab:droid_result}.
 EEF Recognition is highly robust across all 20 scenarios, consistently achieving good initial tracking points.
-However, due to the complexity of the scenes and the robot's movements, tracking failed in 5 out of the 20 scenarios, causing \system\ to fail.
+However, due to the complexity of the scenes and the movements of robot, tracking failed in 5 out of the 20 scenarios, causing \system\ to fail.
+This observation indicates that tracking performance is the main bottleneck of the current pipeline.
 Nevertheless, for the 15 successful tracking scenarios, 14 achieved accurate camera extrinsic predictions.
 We further evaluated these 14 scenarios and found that the average position error was only 4.4 cm, with a rotation error of 3.9°.
 These results demonstrate the stability and effectiveness of \system\ under complex conditions.

-We further visualized the masks rendered using the ground truth camera extrinsics from the DROID dataset and the masks rendered using the camera extrinsics estimated by \system, as shown in the ~\cref{fig:comapre_droid}.
-The ground truth in DROID exhibits significant errors, while the results estimated by \system\ are actually more accurate than those from the DROID dataset.
+We further visualized the masks rendered using the ground truth camera extrinsics recorded in the DROID dataset and the masks rendered using the camera extrinsics estimated by \system in~\cref{fig:comapre_droid}.
+The ground truth in DROID sometimes exhibits errors, whereas the results estimated by \system\ are actually more accurate and convenient than those from the DROID dataset collected using the traditional method.